unclebob/spacewar/README.md

 ## Romulans
   Romulans are marauders.
 Their ships are cloaked and quite difficult to detect.
-  They are quite deadly, due to an omni-directional energy weapon that does tremendous damage and moves at roughly Warp 5.
+  They fire an omni-directional energy weapon that does tremendous damage and moves at roughly Warp 5.
 Fortunately they cannot remain cloaked while energizing or firing their weapon.
 During that very brief period they are quite vulnerable.
 A single shot will kill them.

   A hit at short range from their weapon will completely drain your shields, do significant damage to your systems, and has a one in three chance of killing you outright.
-When they appear, you have two options:  Fight, or run.
+When they appear, you have two options:
+  Fight, or run.
 If you choose to fight, make sure you hit them before they fire their weapon.
 If you choose to run, run fast and far; the weapon loses potency with distance.